acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

   );
 }
 ```
-Disable Live Reload, Enable Hot Reload, and play around with the definitions to see if you can make it prettier.
+- Play around with the definitions to see if you can make it prettier.

 <!-- slide -->
 ### Let's call someone.